sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Aphasia-Recovery-Cohort-MRI/README.md

 <a href="./projects/TensorFlowFlexUNet/ARC/evaluation.csv">evaluation.csv</a><br>

-The loss (categorical_crossentropy) to this ARC/test was very low, but dice_coef_multiclass very high as shown below.
+The loss (categorical_crossentropy) to this ARC/test was very low, and dice_coef_multiclass very high as shown below.
 <br>
 <pre>
 categorical_crossentropy,0.0083